ecosoviet/ligaro/src/pages/bio.md

 # Timothy Brits

-Democratic socialist.
-For people and planet over profit. 🌱✊🍉
+For people and planet over profit 🌱✊🍉

 ## Let's Connect!